PN1019/StockExchanges/README.md

 ![](https://img.shields.io/badge/language-Python-orange.svg)

-- **_1 Data wrangling_**, which consists of:

-    - Gathering data
-    - Assessing data
-    - Cleaning data

-- **_2 Storing, analyzing, and visualizing wrangled data_**

-- Reporting on 1) the data wrangling efforts and 2) the data analyses and visualizations

-**_It is also worth noting:_**

--  Cleaning includes merging individual pieces of data according to the rules of tidy data.

 - Infact, while I was building an app to visualize stock prices and stock stats with PlotlyJs, I realized that every time I wanted data to be updated, I had to re-run the entire code manually.
 This process takes a very long time when you need to extract, manipulate and make available data for hundreds of stock tickers.
 I knew that if I wanted to scale up my project, I needed a tool to orchestrate the repetitive tasks behind the scenes while I was focused on building new interesting features.
 I explored various options to automate my ETL Pipeline and eventually started to combine Python and Airflow to create an automated ETL pipeline.